 Move from Buy & Hope to Buy & Know

-Birth of a New Asset Class
+Birth of a New Asset Class - Insurance

 In 1911, United States Supreme Court ruled in Grigsby vs. Russell that insurance policies are legally viewed as financial assets which may be sold to a third party at the owner’s discretion.
 Oliver Wendall Holmes opined that life insurance policies were a recognized form of “investment and self-enforced saving” and that to restrict their resale to those with insurable interest was to limit the asset’s value.

 This court case is the foundation for the large and growing secondary market for life insurance in which policy owners can receive fair market value for their policies rather than accepting the usually low cash surrender value offered by the issuing insurance company.

 A life settlement is the sale of an existing life insurance policy for more than its cash surrender value to a third party purchaser for a lump sum payment.
 The purchaser buys the policy at a discount to its face value and typically holds it until maturity (death of insured) at which time the investor receives the death benefit payable under the policy from the issuing insurance company.